WilliamMurray-research/WilliamMurray-research/README.md

 ---

 **`05` - Speculative Decoding for Accuracy** (*Gemma 3 270M, Gemma 3 1B*)
-esting the hypothesis that speculative decoding may be adopted to improve accuracy, using a two‑model pipeline in which a smaller draft model proposes tokens and a larger model performs probability‑based acceptance.
+Testing the hypothesis that speculative decoding may be adopted to improve accuracy, using a two‑model pipeline in which a smaller draft model proposes tokens and a larger model performs probability‑based acceptance.
 `ML inference` `probability-based acceptance` `multi-model pipelines` `reproducible research`

 ---